momoshub/slackbots/README.md

 2. **Notification Workflow** (notify.yml)
    - Runs at 2:00 AM UTC on weekdays (Monday to Friday)
    - Sends a notification to the current person in the queue

+3. **Test Workflow** (test.yml)
+   - Runs on push to main branch
+   - Runs on pull requests targeting main branch
+   - Ensures code quality by running the test suite

 ## Development